 Back to Properties

-All carpets, curtains, blinds and light fittings are included in the sale, as are the range cooker, hot tub and sauna.
+All carpets, curtains, blinds and light fittings are included in the sale.
+The furniture in the property is available for sale by separate negotiation.

 We believe the property to be situated within a conservation area.
 A conservation area aims to preserve and protect the character of an area; this can be made up of buildings, open spaces, views, trees, and other features.
 The objective of defining a conservation area is to provide for the preservation and enhancement of the special interest of the place.
 The intention is not to stifle change, but to monitor and provide positive management of these unique areas.
 Most properties within a conservation area have similar planning requirements to properties outside a conservation area, but there are a number of differences, depending on issues like the amount of a property to be demolished, the age of agricultural buildings, and the ways in which it is intended to extend or alter a building/structure within a conservation area, including boundary treatments such as fences or walls.
 All trees are protected and you may need to give notice to the Local Authority before carrying out work on them.
 In rare cases, some permitted development rights may not apply.
 It is always prudent to check with the Local Authority planning department prior to commencement of any works to any part of the property.
 When considering works within a conservation area, the Local Authority has a duty to consult one of the conservation officers to ensure the proposed works do not detract from the character and appearance of the conservation area.